Is it hard to live alone on a monthly salary of 200,000 yen? A thorough explanation of the real cost of living and money-saving tips

 Save on transportation costs by using commuter passes (maximizing company commuting allowances)

-Burden of unexpected expenses and funeral expenses
+Burden of unexpected expenses and ceremonial expenses

-Examples of sudden expenses
+Examples of unexpected expenses

 Medical and dental expenses (treatment expenses not covered by health insurance: 10,000 to 50,000 yen)